-Classical College is Louisiana's first classical Christian college, offering students an opportunity to study the great books, great ideas, and great educational principles of the Western tradition.
+Classical College is an academic platform offering students, parents, and educators an opportunity to study the great books, great ideas, and great educational principles of the Western tradition.
 As a Christian academic institution, we seek to carry on some of the most important principles from Church tradition.
 We uphold the Liberal Arts as the foundation of a truly educated person, and we seek to form teachers who are equipped both intellectually and practically to become master teachers in classical Christian schools around the United States.

 "Classical College" began May 2017 as "Chesterton College," offering individual academic and aesthetic courses.
 After considering the growing need in Louisiana and around the country for able and equipped classical Christian educators, "Chesterton College" became "Classical College" and chose to do one thing very well: equip teachers for a lifelong career as classical Christian educators.
 In this way, we want high school seniors, post-undergraduate students, and current teachers to consider the beauty of this educational renaissance and partner with us to ensure it has a bright future.
-Classical College is located in Baton Rouge, Louisiana.
-Classes are held at Christ the Redeemer Anglican Church on O'Neal Lane.
+Classical College is located in Atlanta, Georgia.
+In-person classes are held at local venues, such as schools and churches.

-Brian Daigle is the Headmaster and co-founder of Sequitur Classical Academy, President and author of Mud House Art and Literature.
+Brian Daigle is the Headmaster at Oak Hill Classical School, located just outside Atlanta, Georgia.
+He was a co-founder of Sequitur Classical Academy and is President and author of Mud House Art and Literature.
 A graduate of University of Louisiana-Lafayette and The University of Dallas, Brian's published works include Street-fighting Logic: The Art of Arguing with Grandmothers and Coffeeshop Philosophers and The Road Home: A Guide to Reading Augustine’s Confessions.
 Brian is the general editor of the G.K.
-Chesterton Signature Series and is the rector at Christ Redeemer Anglican Church, a parish church in the Anglican Church of North America.
-Brian lives in Baton Rouge with his wife Lauren and their three children.
+Chesterton Signature Series and author of several books on culture, literature, parenting, and education.
+Brian lives in Georgia with his wife Lauren and their three children.